The Puritan Gift, by Kenneth & William Hopper

 Maturity as a management concept actually has a very long history.
-This timeline shows how the Maturity Institute evolved* and some of the major influences on management thinking.
+This timeline shows how the Maturity Institute evolved and its response to some major influences on management thinking.

 - MI launches its global Banking Governance & Culture Project